terraform-ibm-modules/terraform-ibm-landing-zone/.docs/bastion/bastion.md

 ### Provisioning a bastion host on the edge VPC with F5 BIG-IP

 The `provision_teleport_in_f5` and `add_edge_vpc` variables must both be set to true.
-The other F5 deployment documentation can be found [here](../f5-big-ip/f5-big-ip.md) along with the variables that are needed for the setup and configuration of Teleport are mentioned below.
+For more information about F5 deployment, see [Provisioning a F5 BIG-IP host using Secure Landing Zone](../f5-big-ip/f5-big-ip.md) and the following variables that are needed for the setup and configuration of Teleport.

 You can't set both `create_f5_network_on_management_vpc` to true and set `teleport_management_zones` to a value greater than `0`.